 Antibiotics are medicines that can stop some infections and save lives.
-But antibiotics can cause more harm than good when they aren't used the right way.
-Antibiotics only work against infections caused by bacteria.
+But they can cause more harm than good when they aren't used the right way.
+They only work against infections caused by bacteria.
 They don't work against infections caused by viruses.
 Viruses cause colds, the flu, and most coughs and sore throats.
+Too many kids are still getting antibiotic prescriptions for colds, viral sore throats, and other illnesses that don't require or respond to these medications.

 Many websites and health articles claim that certain herbs are natural